sdondley/Tab-Through-Google-Results-with-Safari/README.md

 `./tab_to_result.osa up`

-Now the previous search result should be highlighted and the screen will move down to center the highligted search result on the page.
+Now the previous search result should be highlighted and the screen will move down to center the highlighted search result on the page.

 ### Setting up your hot key app